Robert Frost Poetry Contest for kids and teens

 National Poetry Month is a worldwide celebration that highlights poetry’s vital place in our culture.
 The Florida Keys have a special connection with Robert Frost, who won four Pulitzer Prizes for his poetry, and wintered many years at the garden cottage of the Heritage House in Key West.
 Through funds established by the Jeane and Jessie Porter Fund at the Community Foundation of the Florida Keys, the contest for children and teenagers was created in his honor, and nurtures and develops the interest of budding poets, and their vital connection to the Keys’ creative spirit.

-Winners will be announced online and recognized at a reception and public reading at The Studios of Key West.
+Winners recognized at a reception and public reading at The Studios of Key West.

 supported by the Jeane and Jessie Porter Memorial Fund